openaps/AndroidAPSdocs/docs/EN/Usage/autotune.md

 ## Tips and trick's

-Autotune works with information existing in your database, so if you just installed AAPS on a new phone, you will have to wait several days before being able to launch Autotune with enough days to get relevant results;
+Autotune works with information existing in your database, so if you just installed AAPS on a new phone, you will have to wait several days before being able to launch Autotune with enough days to get relevant results.

 Autotune is just an help, it's important to regularly check if you agree with calculated profile.
 If you have any doubt, change Autotune settings (for example the number of days) or copy results in local profile and adjust profile before using it.